Talia

 Relational Wellness Services

-Individual Coaching
+Individual Services

 Create the life you want to be living by removing the emotional and mental obstacles in your path.
-Gain helpful tools to get rid of the self defeating thinking patterns that create real life limitations.
+Gain helpful tools to get rid of the self-defeating thinking patterns that create real life limitations.
 Understand the ingrained habits and old conditioning that has formed blockages to personal and emotional growth.

 Coaching Bundles